 Today, I'm going to talk about how we need a new approach to the diversity crisis facing economics.
-If we're going to encourage people to study and build careers in the field that we all love, we need to go beyond building the pipeline and fundamentally change the culture.
-I'm going to share with you why that's the right way forward and discuss some of the work we've been doing at the San Francisco Fed, and across the entire Federal Reserve system, to shift the narrative, and the numbers, around diversity.
+If we're going to encourage people to study and build careers in this field, we need to go beyond building the pipeline and fundamentally change the culture.
+I'm going to share with you why that's the right way forward and discuss some of the work we've been doing at the San Francisco Fed and across the entire Federal Reserve System to shift the narrative, and the numbers, around diversity.

-My sincere hope is that together, we can change our profession, so that when a woman, or anyone who looks different, stands up to speak, people expect it to be good and appreciate it when it's great.
+My sincere hope is that together, we can change the economics profession, so that when a woman, or anyone who looks different, stands up to speak, people expect it to be good and appreciate it when it's great.